Your day-by-day itinerary

 Arrival in Sukhothai

-Most people head to Sukhothai by train, which connect with both Bangkok and Chiang Mai.
+Most people head to Sukhothai by train, which connects with both Bangkok and Chiang Mai.
 When you arrive at Phitsanulok train station we’ll transfer you to your hotel.
-You’ll stay in a cosy, teak bungalow set amongst lotus gardens.
-The hotel is situated in the new part of town, but the wonders of the ancient temples and ruins of Sukothai’s UNESCO listed Historic Park are not far away.
+You’ll stay in a traditional hotel with a modern twist.
+The hotel is situated close to the wonders of the ancient temples and ruins of Sukothai’s UNESCO listed Historic Park.
+There is also a lovely pool to cool off in.

 Sukhothai - Free Time